hqdem/hlimds/README.md

 # Utopia EDA

-Utopia is an open-source HLS-based EDA for digital hardware design.
+Utopia is an open-source EDA for digital hardware design.

 The EDA takes the following inputs:
 * an algorithmic description of the accelerator (IP core);